skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/01-intro.md

 Setting up the correct contracting strategy has the largest impact on the probability of success on most government products.
-Because of this importance, it’s essential to measure performance indicators tracking towards outcomes in order to:
+Because of this importance, it’s essential to measure performance indicators that track outcomes in order to:

 -   Set direction and monitor the progress of the work, and